tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 ### Configuring the Templates Directory
 To get templates up and running with your Django app, you'll need to create two directories in which template files are stored.

 In your Django project's directory (e.g. `<workspace>/tango_with_django_project/`), create a new directory called `templates`.
 To clarify, this is the directory that contains your project's `manage.py` script!
 Within the new templates directory, you will then want to create further directory called `rango`.
-This means that the path `<workspace>/tango_with_django_project/templates/rango/` will be the location in which we will store templates associated with our `rango` application.
+This means that the path `<workspace>/tango_with_django_project/templates/rango/` is the location where we will store templates associated with our `rango` application.

 T> ### Keep your Templates Organised
 T> It's good practice to separate your templates into subdirectories for each app you have.
 This is why we've created a `rango` directory within our `templates` directory.
 If you package your app up to distribute to other developers, it'll be much easier to know which templates belong to which app!